China stock probes send shivers through investment community

 Some Chinese believe the collapse in Chinese stocks was engineered by foreigners, and there has been speculation that it was caused by the U.S. government to embarrass China as the International Monetary Fund (IMF) considered including the yuan in its currency basket.

-If implemented, the inclusion would draw hundreds of billions of dollars into Chinese stocks and strengthen the yuan’s global stature.

-MSCI said on Tuesday that recent volatility in Chinese shares, and the authorities’ interventions to stop the rout, would not be a factor in deciding whether to include China-listed shares.

-There are no signs yet that pressure has caused foreign funds to withdraw from the market altogether or pull out staff from the country.
+There are no signs yet the pressure has caused foreign funds to withdraw from the market altogether or pull out staff from the country.

 But fund experts say there is a risk that if foreign investors feel intimidated enough that they can no longer employ trading strategies to allow them to profit from volatility, they may eventually have little choice but to leave, for the short term at least.